browserengineering/book/book/invalidation.md

 ===================

-Now that all of the layout fields are protected, we can check if any of them need to be recomputed by checking their dirty bits.
-But to check all of those dirty bits, we'd need to *visit* every layout object, which can take a long time.
-Instead, we should use dirty bits to minimize the number of layout objects we need to visit.
+Now that all of the layout fields are protected, we can check if any of them need to be recomputed by checking their dirty flags.
+But to check all of those dirty flags, we'd need to *visit* every layout object, which can take a long time.
+Instead, we should use dirty flags to minimize the number of layout objects we need to visit.

 The basic idea revolves around the question: do we even need to call